Wat Suan Mokkh

 Our silent 10-day meditation retreat is not suitable for children.
 We do not accept children or families with underaged children.

-BECOMING A NOVICE OR MONK AT SUAN MOKKH
+BECOMING A MONK AT SUAN MOKKH

 • Is it possible to become a novice or to ordain as a Buddhist monk at Wat Suan Mokkh?